 Instructions

-- Add 1 cup of chicken broth and 1 cup of milk.
-Stir until the sauce thickens.
+- Add the chicken broth and milk and stir until the sauce thickens.

-- Remove the pan from the heat.
-Stir occasionally as you assemble the sandwich to keep a skin from forming on the top of the sauce.
+- Remove from the heat and stir occasionally as you assemble the sandwiches to prevent a skin from forming on top of the sauce.

 Francis